-Date Monetary Policy/Operations Fiscal Policy Measure Private Sector Regulatory Forbearance Containment Monetary Policy/Operations Private Sector Regulatory Fordearance for 14 days at an accommodation arranged by their respective organizations.
-November 18 • • • • Announced strengthening of legal framework for pandemic control measures.
-The amendments to relevant laws would enhance the legal framework for the Government to promulgate relevant measures later, including those aimed at restricting group gatherings and strengthening infection prevention and control in hotels/guesthouses. • • • • Announced that, in view of global developments and severity of the COVID- 19 pandemic, the Government would gazette legal specifications for Prevention and Control of Disease to include Ecuador and Germany as specified places starting from November 28. • • • Announced further tightening of social distancing measures, with the latest directions taking effect at 0.00am on November 22.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment for 14 days at an accommodation arranged by their respective organizations.
+November 18 • • • • • Announced strengthening of legal framework for pandemic control measures.
+The amendments to relevant laws would enhance the legal framework for the Government to promulgate relevant measures later, including those aimed at restricting group gatherings and strengthening infection prevention and control in hotels/guesthouses.
+November 19 • • • • Announced that, in view of global developments and severity of the COVID- 19 pandemic, the Government would gazette legal specifications for Prevention and Control of Disease to include Ecuador and Germany as specified places starting from November 28.
+November 21 • • • Announced further tightening of social distancing measures, with the latest directions taking effect at 0.00am on November 22.
 In particular: live performances and dancing are to be disallowed on any catering premises (including bars or pubs) as well as clubs or nightclubs; and premises (commonly known as party rooms) that are maintained or intended to be maintained for hire for holding social gatherings must be closed.
 Announced deferment of inaugural flights under the Hong Kong-Singapore Air Travel Bubble (ATB) for two weeks.
 Announced tightening of testing and isolation arrangements for air crew members and other exempted persons who are exempted from quarantine requirements upon arriving Hong Kong - with effect from November 22.
 November 24 • Announced that the Leisure and Cultural Services Department (LCSD) would implement further anti-epidemic measures at performance venues from November 30.
-If performers are unable to wear masks during a performance with a live audience, they will be required to take a Government-recognized COVID-19 test 72 hours before their performance, and can only participate in the performance after obtaining a negative test result.
+If performers are unable to wear masks during a performance with a live audience, they will be required to take a Government- recognized COVID-19 test 72 hours before their performance, and can only participate in the performance after obtaining a negative test result.
 Announced that all catering businesses and scheduled premises will have to apply for the "Leave Home Safe" QR code starting November 26 and before December 3, and to display the QR code within their premises starting 2 days after receiving them.
-Announced further tightening of social distancing measures, including measures for: catering premises and scheduled premises and scheduled premises and scheduled premises and scheduled premises the number of people participating in any one banquet in catering
+Announced further tightening of social distancing measures, including measures for: catering premises and scheduled premises; group gatherings; and mask- wearing requirements.
+Among the measures: the number of people participating in any one banquet in catering

-Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+Date Measure

-Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance
+Monetary Policy/Operations Fiscal Policy Measure Private Sector Regulatory Forbearance

 Neversher 07

 November 27 • • • •

 November 29 • • • •

 November 25 • • • •

 November 30 • • • •

 December 1 • • • •

 -

 1

 December 4 • • • •